PSHE at Saint John Southworth RC Primary School

 Intent, implementation and impact of our PSHE Curriculum

-Our PSHE Lead is Miss Scott
+Our PSHE Lead is Anne-Marie Scott

 At Saint John Southworth RC Primary School, Personal, Social and Health Education (PSHE) enables our children to become healthy, independent and responsible members of society.
 It aims to help them understand how they are developing personally and socially, and tackles many of the moral, social and cultural issues that are part of growing up.
 We provide opportunities to learn about rights and responsibilities and appreciate what it means to be a member of a diverse society.

 Our PSHE curriculum is closely matched to the needs of our children and the diverse society that they are growing up in.
 It is regularly monitored to ensure that the topics taught explore the demands of modern life in Nelson.
 PSHE is a vital tool to ensuring that children develop emotionally as well as academically and therefore is held with high regard by all within our school.
 The PSHE curriculum within our school allows children to develop their confidence and self-esteem which in turn allows them to recognise their own worth; whilst also ensuring that our children are well equipped with the skills of collaborative learning.
 In addition to this we prepare our children to play active roles as citizens within the wider society; allowing them to develop positive relationships and maintain a healthy lifestyle.
 We hope that through our PSHE education we equip the children with the ability to ask questions; having the confidence to challenge when they think something is wrong.